MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-start-group.md

 # Group applications under a folder in the Start menu

 > [!IMPORTANT]
 > This feature is currently available in preliminary Windows 10 builds which are distributed through the Dev Ring of the [Windows Insider program](https://insider.windows.com/en/).
-It might be included in a future official Windows 10 release.
+You will need at least build 20257 to enable this feature.

 The manifest of a MSIX packaged application contains one or more `<Application>` entries, which are the available entry points.
 Each of them will become an icon in the Start menu.